wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

 ## Resources

-If you'd like to explore the complete project or need a reference while following this tutorial, you can find the complete codebase in the [CCTP with Wormhole SDK GitHub repository](https://github.com/wormhole-foundation/wormhole-sdk-ts/blob/develop/examples/src/cctp.ts){target=\_blank}.
-The repository includes all the scripts and configurations needed to perform USDC cross-chain transfers, including manual, automatic, and partial transfers using the Wormhole SDK and Circle's CCTP.
+If you'd like to explore the complete project or need a reference while following this tutorial, you can find the complete codebase in the [Wormhole SDK GitHub repository](https://github.com/wormhole-foundation/wormhole-sdk-ts/blob/develop/examples/src/cctp.ts){target=\_blank}.
+The repository includes all the example scripts and configurations needed to perform USDC cross-chain transfers, including manual, automatic, and partial transfers using the Wormhole SDK and Circle's CCTP.

 ## Conclusion